Skip to main content

 Faculty

 If you suspect cheating in one of your classes, Senate policy requires that you report the suspicion to the AI Office.
-REPORT USING THIS ONLINE FORM - Report Form
+Submit a formal report.

 Not sure if you should report?
 Email us at aio@ucsd.edu.